 The support of Creative New Zealand and other funders means there is no charge to the schools.

 Each five-day tour features four presenters (authors, illustrators, poets, storytellers).
-They are chosen by a six-member Storylines panel, including the Festival Manager and three who have personal experience of tours.
+They are chosen by a six-member Storylines panel, including the Story Tour Manager and three who have personal experience of tours.
 Two are authors with considerable knowledge of the children’s/YA writers’ community; three are children’s/YA librarians familiar with what is being published and read.

 A team can comprise writers of fiction (junior or YA), non-fiction, plays or poetry, along with authors/ illustrators of picture books or graphic novels.
 They can be published by mainstream or independent publishers, or be self-published.
 Experienced storytellers are sometimes included.